sonatype-nexus-community/terraform-provider-sonatyperepo/docs/data-sources/privileges.md

 - `description` (String) Friendly description of this Privilege
 - `name` (String) The name of the privilege.
 This value cannot be changed.
+- `type` (String) The privilege type.

+Read-Only:

 - `read_only` (Boolean) Indicates whether the privilege can be changed.
 External values supplied to this will be ignored by the system.
-- `type` (String) The privilege type.